 Active aggressor situations are unpredictable and evolve quickly.
 Typically, the immediate deployment of law enforcement is required to stop the shooting and mitigate harm to victims.

-Because active shooter situations are often over within 10 to 15 minutes, before law enforcement arrives on the scene, individuals must be prepared both mentally and physically to deal with an active shooter situation.
+Because active aggressor situations are often over within 10 to 15 minutes, before law enforcement arrives on the scene, individuals must be prepared both mentally and physically to deal with an active aggressor situation.
 You must quickly determine the most reasonable way to protect your life and the life of students.

-Good practices for coping with an active shooter situation:
+Good practices for coping with an active aggressor situation:

 - Be aware of your environment and any possible dangers

 - Take note of the two nearest exits in any facility you visit; if you can evacuate the building, do so.

 - If you are unable to evacuate and are in an office or classroom, stay there and secure the door by locking and barricading